mokimokheonpark/Job-Scraper/README.md

 This is a Python project for scraping job postings from the We Work Remotely website based on a provided keyword, and saving the data to a CSV file.

-## Getting Started

-To use this project, you will need to have Python 3.x installed on your machine.

 ## Dependencies

-This project requires the following dependencies:
+This project requires the following Python libraries:

 - requests
 - BeautifulSoup